codesleuth7/northstar_horizon_z80_rom/README.md

 Assembler:

 Develment environment was Ubuntu using z80asm.
+No preprocesser in this version which should make it easier to port to other z80 assemblers.